Deepening our roots in a Land Ethic that aims to heal and nurture our lives, livelihood, and diverse local ecology.

-Our guiding vision is to restore, regenerate, and heal ourselves, our community, and the land, for they are not separate entities.
+Our guiding vision is to restore, regenerate, and heal ourselves, our community, and the land, for they are not separate.
 By expanding our realm of awareness and responsibility, we may learn, and therefore act, from the wisdom embedded within the native ecology.
 Everyday we strive to realize through action what Aldo Leopold called the “Land Ethic”, which “simply enlarges the boundaries of the community to include soils, waters, plants, and animals, or collectively: the land.”
 We engage in daily practices of self-healing, self-sufficiency, community-building, and land-healing.

 1. Self-Healing — meditation is a core practice here at Prairie Oaks.
 Through daily meditation among workers and weekly meditation alongside members of the Quad Cities community, we learn to slow down and to simply show gratitude and appreciation for the space we share.
-For more information about the sangha that meets here weekly, email email@example.com.
+For more information about the sangha that meets here weekly, visit Prairie Oaks Sangha or email firstname.lastname@example.org.
 By practicing mindfulness, awareness, and clarity in our daily action, we are able to engage with our own processes of self-knowledge.
 Communities created around self-healing are supportive and encouraging.

 2. Self-Sufficiency — self-sufficiency encourages us to implement self-knowledge by engaging with the world.
 Practicing permaculture, seed saving, and daily systems of self-reliance are all ways to practice.
 Every day offers new opportunities and new angles through which we can creatively engage in the process.
 When we practice self-sufficiency, we may move in truly resilient collective action.